About the Journal

 • Compared to existing literature, submitted manuscripts should represent a reasonably significant advance.

-• The writing should communicate clearly without any distractions from poor grammar, incorrect spelling, and poor organization.
+• The writing should communicate clearly without distractions from poor grammar, incorrect spelling, and poor organization.
 Figures and tables should be neat, clearly presented, and necessary.
 These problems can usually be fixed by revising the manuscript.

 • Infrequently, manuscripts lack sufficient detail and are too short.
 Please delineate what additional information and details would be useful or needed.
 The more typical problem is excessive length.
 Please delineate what can be combined, condensed, or removed.
-It is especially helpful if reviewers give their opinion about removing or combining figures and tables.
+It is especially helpful if reviewers give opinions about removing or combining figures and tables.

 Quality and Ethical Standards for Articles